Anuraag-03/College-Online-Library/README.md

 6th Step: Create a database naming “lib” and then click on the import tab 7th Step: Click on browse file and select “lib.sql” file which is inside the “sql field” folder 8th Step: Click on go.
+After Creating Database,

+9th Step: Open a browser and go to URL “http://localhost/Library-Management-System/”

+Note: For the admin page, go to URL “http://localhost/Library-Management-System/admin.php”